Ruran8wa/tech-uplift/README.md

 <h2>🧐 Features</h2>
 Here are some of the project's best features:

-Authentication
+-Authentication
-Course Progress Tracking
+-Course Progress Tracking
-Fast Data Fetching
+-Fast Data Fetching
-Communities
+-Communities
-Mentorship
+-Mentorship
 <h2>🛠️ Installation Steps:</h2>
 Star this repository:
 Show your support by starring the repository!